Recommendations and reviews

 There is a bewildering array of education resources out there, and some are better quality and more relevant than others.
 That’s why I’ve created a searchable collection of reviews, with a focus on resources that are relevant to teaching literacy to older children and teenagers.

-Whether you want a quick introduction to retrieval practice, tips for supporting pupils with dyslexia, or a guide to English spelling, The Literacy Hub can help you identify which resources contain the information you need.
+Whether you want tips for supporting pupils with dyslexia, an introduction to the psychology of reading, or a guide to English spelling, The Literacy Hub can help you identify resources that contain the information you need.

 I regularly update these recommendations as I come across new resources, and I’m continuing to revisit the best picks from my literacy teaching collection.
 If you think there’s a great resource that I’ve missed, please let me know!